yourpurebredpuppy logo

 Saint Bernard dog breed

 A well-bred Saint Bernard is calm, relaxed, and sensible.
-That is, an adult Saint Bernard is calm, relaxed, and sensible.
+That is, a well-bred, adult Saint Bernard is calm, relaxed, and sensible.

-Young Saints are as boisterous and bouncy and silly as any other breed and must be patiently taught not to jump and not to run around indoors.
+Young Saints are as boisterous and bouncy and silly as any other breed and must be patiently taught not to jump on people and not to run around the house indoors, lest furniture and breakables go flying.

 All Saint Bernards need space and deserve a roomy home with a spacious fenced yard in the suburbs or country.
-This breed needs daily exercise (whether he seems to want it or not) to stay fit, although long daily walks will do, along with regular opportunities to stretch out and lope around.
+This breed needs daily exercise (whether he seems to want it or not) to stay fit.
+Long daily walks will do, along with regular opportunities to stretch out and lope around.

 Most Saints love to romp in the snow, and pulling a cart or carrying a backpack gives him a purpose in life.